scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    g(r) = \left\langle \frac{1}{N_a N_b} \sum_{i=1}^{N_a} \sum_{j=1}^{N_b} \delta(|\mathbf{r}_i - \mathbf{r}_j| - r) \right\rangle

-where the Dirac delta function counts the occurences of particles :math:`i` and :math:`j` at distance :math:`r`.
+where the Dirac delta function counts the occurrences of particles :math:`i` and :math:`j` at distance :math:`r`.
 To compute a RDF, we could generate a time series of histograms along the spatial coordinate :math:`r`, i.e., :math:`A(t; r)` for each frame, and then perform the average in post-analysis.
 However, storage of such histograms becomes problematic, especially if instead of 1-dimensional RDFs, densities on 3-dimensional grids are being calculated.
 It is therefore better to reformulate the algorithm to perform a partial average (or reduction) during the analysis on a per-frame basis.